Age of consent in the United States: Georgia

 The crime "child molestation" makes it illegal for anyone to engage in "any immoral or indecent act to or in the presence of or with any child under the age of 16 years with the intent to arouse or satisfy the sexual desires of either the child or the person", as well as electronically transmit any depiction of such an act.
 It carries a minimum sentence of 5 years and a max of 20 years in prison for a first-time offender, as well as mandatory counseling and sex offender sentencing guidelines.
 For repeat offenders, the minimum 10 years and the maximum is life imprisonment.
 This crime has the same close-in-age exception as statutory rape stated above if the victim is 14 or 15 years old and the actor is 18 or younger and within 4 years of age.

 A third applicable crime is "aggravated child molestation", which is any act of the previously mentioned child molestation that causes injuries to the victim, or involves an act of "sodomy" (defined under state law as any act of oral sex or anal sex).
 This crime carries a sentence of 25 years to life, and lifetime probation thereafter.
 However, if the victim is 13, 14 or 15 years old, the actor is 18 or younger and within 4 years of age, and the act committed was "sodomy" and did not cause injury, the crime is reduced to a misdemeanor.
 This exception was added after a landmark case, Wilson v.
 State of Georgia occurred in 2006 and caused lawmakers to think the statute should have a close-in-age exception.
-At the time because of the words of the law, a 17-year-old boy was sentenced to 10 years in prison for having consensual oral sex with a 15-year-old girl.
+At the time because of the words of the law, a 17-year-old man was sentenced to 10 years in prison for having consensual oral sex with a 15-year-old girl.